Moosonee: History

 In 1900, Annie Hardisty and her two daughters were the first settlers on the site.
-Significant development began on June 6, 1903, four canoes and a crew of 21 persons of the Révillon Frères company arrived on the banks of the Moose River near the much older Moose Factory to establish the Moose River Post.
+Significant development began on June 6, 1903, four canoes and a crew of 21 persons of the Revillon Frères company arrived on the banks of the Moose River near the much older Moose Factory to establish the Moose River Post.
 This Parisian furrier had ambitious plans to set up a chain of fur trading posts in direct competition with the Hudson's Bay Company, including five on James Bay.
-But it suffered a setback when their supply ship that carried all the provisions shipwrecked near Fort George.
+But it suffered a setback when their supply ship that carried all the provisions shipwrecked near Fort George (Chisasibi).
 The Revillon Frères Museum is located on First Street.

-Moose River Post became the most important location for Révillon Frères and was quickly expanded with a staff house, carpenter's shop, warehouse, and sawmill.
+Moose River Post became the most important location for Revillon Frères and was quickly expanded with a staff house, carpenter's shop, warehouse, and sawmill.
 The buildings were spaced far apart as a preventive measure to minimize the spread of fire.
 By 1912, it was reported that "the whole line of good substantial buildings, built principally for their French Canadian employees, stretches along the river front for nearly a mile northward from the residence of the inspector."

 Moose River Post (and Moose Factory) were prosperous but isolated.
 It was supplied only once per year by ship coming from Montreal around the Labrador Peninsula.
 Mail arrived only four times per year, twice by canoe and twice by toboggan.
-During World War I, Révillon Frères' chartered supply ship was requisitioned for war service.
+During World War I, Revillon Frères' chartered supply ship was requisitioned for war service.
 So from then on until 1932, the post was supplied by scows from Pagwa on the National Transcontinental Railway coming down the Pagwachuan, Kenogami, and Albany Rivers.

 In 1932, the Temiskaming and Northern Ontario Railway was extended from Cochrane to Moose River Post, that was renamed at that time to Moosonee, derived from the Cree word môsonihk meaning "at the Moose [River]".
-In 1936, Révillon Frères sold its Canadian operations to the Hudson's Bay Company and the Moosonee post closed.
-The HBC also exited the fur trade and opened a retail store in Moosonee (now Northern Store part of The North West Company).
+In 1936, Revillon Frères sold its Canadian operations to the Hudson's Bay Company and the Moosonee post closed.
+The HBC also exited the fur trade and opened a retail store in Moosonee (now Northern Store, part of The North West Company).
 With the end of the fur trade business, Moosonee's economy became centred on transportation.

 In 1962, Moosonee became the site of RCAF Station Moosonee that was part of NORAD's Pinetree Line chain of radar stations.
 It closed in 1975 and some of its buildings were used by the Town after the closure, including the base swimming pool and recreation centre.

 In 1968, the town was classified as a development area board.
 In November 2000, it was incorporated as the Town of Moosonee.

-The most recent municipal council was elected on October 27, 2014, and three replacement councillors were elected in a by-election held on July 7, 2015.
-For 2014–2018, the town council consisted of mayor Wayne Taipale, and councillors Tony Tourville, John Moore, Carman Tozer and Cathy Turner.
+The town is governed by a mayor and four councillors.
+As of 2023, the mayor is Wayne Taipale and the councillors are Theresa Chavez, Sheldon Ross, Diane Ryder, and Carman Tozer.